BuffWuff1712/FourGetAlready/README.md

 - **Future Aspiration Support**: Customised recommendations and learning pathways to help employees reach their career goals.

+## How It Works

+1. **Data Input**: Employees input details such as their current role, future career goals, and existing skill sets.

+2. **AI Analysis**: The AI-powered system analyses the input data and cross-references it with industry requirements and trends using the OpenAI API.

+3. **Pathway Generation**: Personalised learning pathways are created, recommending courses that will help bridge any identified skill gaps.

+4. **Career Prediction**: The system predicts possible career trajectories, factoring in employees' roles, skills, and aspirations.

+5. **Continuous Learning**: The LMS continuously updates learning materials based on industry trends and evolving employee roles.

 ## Team Members👥

 - Low Bing Heng